Lulu Publishing is just one of many companies that you can use to self-publish your book.

 While Lulu publishing is free, the other services offered, such as printing, distribution, or other author services, are not.
 Now, Lulu is a great site to publish on.

 - Printing – Depends on book type, size, paper quality, and more.
 Use this calculator to determine printing costs.
+For example, if you're printing a children's book in full color, it will be more expensive.

 - Distribution – 20% of net profit.
 Lulu's commission is generally 20% of your book’s net profit.
 You can read more about the Lulu commission structure here.